freesouls/face-alignment-at-3000fps/README.md

 # Face Alignment at 3000fps
 It is an implementation of Face Alignment at 3000fps via Local Binary Features, a paper on CVPR 2014

+# Interpret Paper
+If you are a Chinese, you can go to my blog for more details. [link](http://freesouls.github.io/2015/08/30/caffe-implement-l2-normlization-layer/)

+# License
+If you use my work, please cite my name (Binbin Xu), Thanks in advance.
+Caffe is released under the BSD 2-Clause license.
+The BVLC reference models are released for unrestricted use.

 #How To Use
 ####Requirements:
 1. OpenCV(I just use the basic structures of OpenCV, like cv::Mat, cv::Point)